If you're a smartphone user, you're probably wondering: how much data do you need?

 Listening to podcasts differs from music in that songs can last five minutes or less while podcasts can run longer than an hour.
 If you stream the whole podcast, the app will use more data to buffer the program.

-Pro Tip for Reducing Data: To reduce data usage, download podcasts and songs instead of streaming them.
+Pro Tip: To reduce data usage, download podcasts and songs instead of streaming them.
 Some streaming services offer the songs as downloads so you can listen to them offline.

 Furthermore, make sure to reduce the music app's streaming quality if there is such an option available.
 You can also always take advantage of cell phone providers that offer free music streaming as an add-on to their plans.

-Streaming Sites YouTube, Hulu, and Netflix are hefty users of data - in fact, they consume data like its water.
+The best streaming sites are also hefty users of data - in fact, they consume data like it's water.
 Unless you are in the middle of nowhere, bored out of your mind and desperate to watch a show, it's highly recommended to use these particular apps with a WiFi connection.

 "Watching TV shows or a movie on Netflix uses about 1 GB of data per hour for each stream of standard definition video, and up to 3 GB per hour for each stream of HD video."

-Because Netflix is the most popular app, we will use this (alongside the standard streaming setting) as a frame of reference for the chart below:
+Because Netflix is the most popular app, I will use this (alongside the standard streaming setting) as a frame of reference for the chart below:

 |# of Hours Streaming Video Daily||# of Hours Streaming Video Monthly||Suggested Data Amount|